Acne Face Map: What Your Breakouts Are Trying To Tell You

 Your hormones mostly regulate chin and jawline acne.
 A study says that hormonal acne is mainly concentrated in the lower third of the face, i.e., your chin and jawline (6).

 In other words, acne on this part of your face is related to your endocrine system that regulates hormone production.
-According to dermatology, when your body has excess androgeni XA male sex hormone responsible for the development and maintenance of male physical characteristics. , your oil glands become overactive.
-Also, the hormone production is dependent on genetics or may increase during your menstrual cycle and when you are on progestin-onlyi XA type of oral contraceptives that does not contain estrogen and may cause hormonal imbalance in some individuals. birth control medication.
+According to dermatology, when your body has excess androgeni A male sex hormone responsible for the development and maintenance of male physical characteristics. , your oil glands become overactive.
+Also, the hormone production is dependent on genetics or may increase during your menstrual cycle and when you are on progestin-onlyi A type of oral contraceptives that does not contain estrogen and may cause hormonal imbalance in some individuals. birth control medication.

 Your hormones are also affected by your diet.
 Research reveals that your hormone levels fluctuate on the basis of your diet.
 So, if you are following a high-carb diet containing lots of dairy products, your hormone levels will go up (7).
+Therefore, check your diet if you have frequent jawline and chin acne.

 Check your diet if you have frequent breakouts in this particular area.